 The U.S. Department of the Interior’s Bureau of Land Management has digitized its collection of more than 5 million federal land title records, making it possible to pull up images of original documents signing land over to private individuals dating back to 1788.

 Survey plat maps, land patents and field notes on properties show the formation of property lines.
-All the information is searchable with the state name, name of the patentee or even minute details for the property, such as township number, survey number and issue date.
+All the information is searchable with the state name, name of the patentee or even minute details for the property, such as township and range number if the property is in a township, survey number and issue date.

 The free searchable collection of documents only covers property in the public domain, which excludes Hawaii and additional counties in some other states.
 However, details for properties in those places should be available through an online or in-person search through the state’s archives.